 What if that poverty map is wrong?
 How would we know if it was wrong?
 People in need might not get aid and people who don’t need help might get it.
 Maps that represent things that are hard to see, like social space, are difficult to create.
 In my academic work I study these maps, develop software tools to make these maps better and create statistical (and ML) techniques to analyze such maps.

 These maps are used widely in the social sciences, business, and governance.
 I’ve developed methods for measuring neighborhoods using individual-level data and have studied the relationship between neighborhoods and well-being.
 I served on the Department of Interior Hurricane Sandy Strategic Science Group and in a recent issue of PNAS I developed a new way to measure social vulnerability to natural hazards.

 My work has been profiled in Science and other outlets.
-I won the Breheny Prize for the best paper in Environment and Planning, I won a kaggle.com data science competition on data visualization.
+I won the Breheny Prize for the best paper in Environment and Planning, I won a kaggle.com data science competition.
 Prior to joining the faculty at Colorado I was the Associate Director of the S4 Initiative at Brown University.
 Before Brown I was at the Columbia University Graduate School of Architecture, Planning and Preservation, first as a masters student and later as an Adj.
 Assistant Professor and Associate Research Scientist.
 Once upon a time I was the owner of an antiquarian bookshop in the Flatiron Building in New York City.
 I’m also a fisherman, a bird-watcher, a really good snowboarder, and a bike geek.
 I program in R and Python and whenever possible I work to make my research reproducible by publishing data and code.

 Note: For the 2015-16 academic year I am on leave from the University of Colorado working at Apple Maps.